-If these guidelines are followed, the goal of maintaining performance, optimize adaptations to training, as well as improve recovery and keep the immune system as stable as possible.
+If these guidelines are followed, the goal of maintaining performance, optimizing adaptations to training, as well as improving recovery and keep the immune system as stable as possible.

 - At the energy level, the roller generates less expense than normal road training.

 - However, in this new context, take into account factors that we do not normally attend to.